BDC Hamburger Icon

 • MIMO enhancements: Wi-Fi 7 is expected to bring coordinated multiuser MIMO (CMU-MIMO), which will support 16 data streams on all three frequencies simultaneously.

-• Multilink operation: Aims to enhance multilink operation technology by increasing throughput, lowering latency and improving reliability, enabling devices to simultaneously transmit and receive across different bands and channels.
+• Multilink operation: Wi-Fi 7 aims to enhance multilink operation technology by increasing throughput, lowering latency and improving reliability, enabling devices to simultaneously transmit and receive across different bands and channels.

-• AP coordination: The Wi-Fi 7 Working Group plans to improve AP coordination by introducing enhancements, such as orthogonal frequency division multiple access (OFDMA), spatial reuse, time-division multiple access, beamforming and joint processing to reduce collisions and improve overall network performance.
+• AP coordination: The Wi-Fi 7 Working Group plans to improve AP coordination by introducing enhancements, such as OFDMA, spatial reuse, time-division multiple access, beamforming and joint processing to reduce collisions and improve overall network performance.

 • 320 MHz transmissions: The maximum channel size will double from 160 MHz with Wi-Fi 6 to 320 MHz, which also doubles the throughput.
 Wi-Fi 7 also supports 160+160 MHz, 240+180 MHZ and 160+80 MHz channels.

-• Higher modulation: Typically, wireless networks utilize quadrature amplitude modulation (QAM), and it is anticipated that Wi-Fi 7 will support 4096-QAM — increasing throughput by 20%.
+• Higher modulation: Typically, wireless networks utilize quadrature amplitude modulation (QAM), and it is anticipated that Wi-Fi 7 will support 4096-QAM — increasing throughput by 20 percent.

 • Enhanced OFDMA: Wi-Fi 6 introduced OFDMA, and it will continue with Wi-Fi 7 with more flexibility and increased spectrum efficiency.